TheZ3ro/SorryHoMobile/README.md

-The Cyberpunk 2077 Generator
+Ho.Mobile Apology Generator
 =============================

-This is a quick hacked up version of the Death Generator to make the Cyberpunk 2077 apology images.
+This is a quick hacked up version of the Death Generator to make the Ho.Mobile apology images.

+Based on a project by [@Foone](https://twitter.com/Foone).

 Try it out at [sorrypunk.com](http://sorrypunk.com)